JeffreyHartman/vscode-poweron-lsp/README.md

-# Poweron Language Server Protocol
+rrrrrrr# Poweron Language Server Protocol

-Implementation of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for the [PowerOn programming language](https://www.episys.com/products/poweron-programming-language/) for Episys credit unions.
+Implementation of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for the PowerOn programming language for Episys credit unions.

 This is a very early version with minimal support so far.
 Only supports Visual Studio Code as a client at this time.